Physical Therapy Non-Direct Admission

-Guided education planning for admission to a DPT program is offered to non-direct admission students through the Carroll Physical Therapy Bound Program.
-A PT Bound Program student participates in guided educational planning based on national data that includes identifying DPT program options, selecting an appropriate undergraduate major and prerequisite courses, and GRE exam and DPT application preparation.
+Guided education planning for admission to the DPT program is offered to non-direct admission students through the Carroll Physical Therapy (PT) Bound Program.
+The PT Bound Program planning is based on national data that includes identifying DPT program options, selecting an appropriate undergraduate major and prerequisite courses, and GRE exam and DPT application preparation.

-Phase I Direct Admission Application for Progression: (Current Carroll Students)
+Phase I Non-Direct Admission Application: (Current Carroll Students)

 When should I apply for progression into Phase I of the Professional Phase of the DPT Program?

-How do I apply for progression into Phase I of the DPT Program?
+How do I apply to the professional phase of the DPT Program?

 Below are step by step instructions as to how to applying for progression to Phase I of the professional phase.
-Please carefully read the Fall 2015 Professional Phase Admission Instructions, Requirements, and Supplemental Forms outlined in STEP 2 below.
+Please carefully read the Professional Phase Admission Instructions, Requirements, and Supplemental Forms (pdf download) outlined in STEP 2 below.

-STEP 1: Complete the Graduate Studies On-line Application (www.carrollu.edu/apply)
+STEP 1: Complete the Graduate Studies Online Application

 STEP 3: Submit Official GRE Record to Carroll University (School Code 1101, Dept. Code 0619)